treehouses/treehouses.github.io/pages/blog/20201216-securityscan.md

 The way to approach this section is to always keep the following in mind: What is the purpose of each permission?
 Are they necessary to the application's functionality?

 If the answer is yes, then simply ignore the severity and move on.
-No need to panic over a dangerous android.permission.ACCESS_FINE_LOCATION if it's necessary to collect data for dogi, or android.permission.BLUETOOTH if it's necessary for pairing with the Raspberri Pi.
+No need to panic over a dangerous android.permission.ACCESS_FINE_LOCATION if it's necessary to collect data for **dogi**, or android.permission.BLUETOOTH if it's necessary for pairing with the Raspberri Pi.

 However, you might want to bring up if android.permission.WRITE_SETTINGS is necessary for the application to function.
 Because if not, we can see the potential attack in the description shown: Malicious applications can corrupt your system's configuration.